donfour/angelhacks-hackathon-2017/README.md

 ![Alt text](/resources/sharablecode.png?raw=true "Optional Title") During class, professor gets real time feedback / questions from students.
 He/She can also write on the virtual whiteboard:
-![Alt text](/resources/professor.png?raw=true "Optional Title") Content in virtual whiteboard is streamed real time to students:
+![Alt text](/resources/professor.png?raw=true "Optional Title") Content in virtual whiteboard is streamed real time to students.
+Students can upvote/downvote a specific topic to indicate their understanding:
 ![Alt text](/resources/student.png?raw=true "Optional Title")

+## Technologies used
+* React.js for the entire app
+* D3.js for rendering nodes on the left
+* Materialize for styling

 ## Authors
 * **Cyrus Behroozi**